Dark-eyed Junco The Snowbirds Nesting, Feeding, Mating Habits

 Dark-eyed Junco Oregon Race

-Nesting Habits Where They Nest Breeding Season
+Nesting Habits: Breeding Season

-The female builds and places her nest in a variety of places.
+The female bird builds and places her nest in a variety of places.
 On the ground, under a fallen tree, in hanging baskets, and even in an old Robin nest.

 The nest is cup-shaped and built using grasses, moss, and twigs.
 She lines the inside with finer grasses, rootlets, and hair.